BitcoinDesign/Guide/guide/how-it-works/wallet-privacy.md

 ## Real-world privacy

-Imagine this scenario.
-The user is in a public place, and they need to make a payment using their bitcoin wallet.
-They open the wallet on their phone, but they don’t feel comfortable having their address and balance information clearly visible to strangers who may be looking over their shoulder, persons lurking, or video surveillance.
-Hence by giving users the ability to hide sensitive information in their wallet, but only when desired, they gain an added sense of physical privacy and security when using the app in public.

-#### What information is considered sensitive?

-Sensitive information in wallet applications include the wallet balance, addresses, private keys and previous transactions information.
+Exposing wallet information to others around you can be a problem in terms of security and privacy, as well as personal comfort.
+Sensitive information includes:

 - Wallet Balance - shows how much is owned
 - Addresses - can be used to track on-chain transaction history
 - Invoices - can be used to track lightning payment history
 - Private keys - can be used to access and transfer bitcoins

 It's more common for wallets to protect private keys, but not much is done for other sensitive information like the balance, addresses, and previous transactions.
 A few wallets like [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/), [Wasabi](https://wasabiwallet.io/), [Muun](https://muun.com/), and others have made it work, though.
-Below are patterns and considerations for hiding and revealing sensitive information.
+For patterns and considerations for hiding and revealing sensitive information, see the [privacy page]({{ "/guide/daily-spending-wallet/privacy/" | relative_url }}) in the daily spending wallet reference design.

-#### Use multiple wallets or applications

-A simple way to avoid data points from being connected is for users to set up and use multiple wallets or accounts for [different purposes]({{ "/guide/designing-products/personal-finance/" | relative_url }}).
-For example, if a user wants to set up a page to collect tips on their website, they can set up a dedicated wallet.
-Anyone analyzing the activity around the wallet would only see incoming tips and none of the other activity that happens in other wallets the user controls.
-Users just need to be careful with on-chain cross-wallet transfers, as those can allow observers to connect the wallets again.

 ## Third-party services